setms/book/docs/design/analysis.md

 Once done with non-functional requirements, you should have identified all components.
 Perform make or buy decisions on all components.
-For each custom component, implement all functional requirements in all groups implemented by the component.
+For each custom component, implement all functional requirements in the requirements group implemented by the component.
 Again, do one requirement at a time.
+Non-functional requirements apply to all components.

 ### Design